Skip to main content

 At what annual spend does one card permanently beat the other?

-At any annual spend level, SW Priority wins on ongoing value because its annual benefits ($329/yr in tracked credits minus $149 AF) dominate.
+At any annual spend level, Bilt Palladium wins on ongoing value because its annual benefits (~$470/yr in realistically usable credits minus $495 AF) dominate.
 The earning rates are nearly identical so spending more doesn't shift the outcome — both cards earn similarly per dollar spent.

 Break-even calculated on year-2+ ongoing value (benefits + earning − annual fee).
 Year-one welcome bonus math is separate — see the value scenarios table above.